Last Updated:

 Vocals, Violin & Strings Recorded at Avon Studios, engineered by Jeremy & Amic

-Additonal vocals recorded at The Invisible Studio by 馮翰銘 Alexander Fung.
+Additional vocals recorded at The Invisible Studio by 馮翰銘 Alexander Fung.

 Mixed at nOiz by Simon Li